NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 will not break for the zone.

-This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC by introducing a new special DS type digest algorithm.
-Resolvers that don't support the algorithm will continue to treat the delegation as insecure.
-Validating resolvers are essentially signaled to treat the delegation as being in an intermediate test step for DNSSEC.
-Valid answers will yield authentic data (AD) responses.
+This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC by introducing a new special DS Type Digest Algorithm.
+Resolvers that don't support the algorithm continue to treat the delegation as insecure [@RFC6840, see, section 5.2].
+Validating resolvers are signaled to treat the delegation as being in an intermediate test step for DNSSEC.
+Valid answers yield authentic data (AD) responses.
 Clients that expect the AD flag can already profit from the transition.
-Invalid answers instead of SERVFAIL will yield the insecure data.
+Invalid answers instead of SERVFAIL yield the insecure data.
 This is of course not proper data integrity but the delegation should not be considered DNSSEC signed at this point.
 Together with DNS Error Reporting support, which is essential for dry-run DNSSEC, DNSSEC health is reported back to the operator.

 The signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
 DNSSEC health feedback can pinpoint potential issues